tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/custom_estimators.md

 We can calculate the loss by calling @{tf.losses.sparse_softmax_cross_entropy}.
-The value returned by this function will be approximately 0 at lowest, when the probability of the correct class (at index label') is near 1.0.
+The value returned by this function will be approximately 0 at lowest, when the probability of the correct class (at index `label`) is near 1.0.
 The loss value returned is progressively larger as the probability of the correct class decreases.